bhoamikhona/javascript/Section 14/README.md

 - Indeed, it is true.
 - But, what we just learned was probably a bit confusing.
 - Shouldn't the `Person.prototype` be the `prototype` of the `Person` i.e. should the `prototype` property not be the prototype of `Person()`.
-- Actually no. THis is the confusing part.
+- Actually no. This is the confusing part.
 The `Person.prototype` is not actually the prototype of `Person()`.
 - Instead, it is what is going to be used as the prototype of all the objects that are created with the `Person()` constructor function.
 - So that is a subtle but important difference that you need to keep in mind.
 - In fact, what we just said is confirmed by the comparison we just did above.